 Surrogacy is one option for those with fertility problems to start a family.
 It’s an option that has dramatically increased in popularity throughout the globe.
-In Idaho, a new surrogacy law is being proposed that can help parents even more if passed.
+Idaho has been a very popular state for intended parents considering surrogacy, and many view the location as a hub for the procedure.
+The main reason behind this is that there is no robust legal framework in the state to regulate the surrogacy process.
+However, a new surrogacy law is being proposed in Idaho that can help parents even more if passed.

 Understanding Idaho’s proposed law